ProjectRC/RC/README.md

+## First of all

+Insert your consumer key and consumer secret of Linkedin and twitter

 ## Running the server on Cloud9 IDE

 1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.